Zamna: Course and geography

 Apart from the arch, in the Plavna section the river also carved a steep 4 km canyon, a typical for the Tithonian limestone region.
 The canyon is carved in the Deli Jovan's Kum massif.
 There are also two caves in this section: Dudić Cave and Cvetko Cave.
 Paradise Arch is located at the end of the canyon.
 The arch is almost 20 m tall and 4 to 12 m wide.
 Above the arch is a natural lookout.
 In total, there are over 10 caves, including the still unexplored Medved caves.
 Dudić Cave is 2 km long and rich in speleothems.
 However, in the wider valley of the river, there are 23 discovered caves so far, including Vasiljev and Novaković caves.
 The well arranged hiking path leads to the Dudić and Cvetko caves, though it is 6 km long and includes passing through water is some sections.

 At the village of Štubik, it turns in the northeast direction and receives the Miljakovačka reka from the right and Turija from the left.
 Passing west of the village of Malajnica and east of the village of Jabukovac, it receives the Skočka river from the left.
 In lower section, the river meanders a lot, before it empties into the Danube at Mihajlovac, across the island of Ostrovu Mare.

 At Jabukovac, there is a former riverbed of the Zamna.
 It is some 100 m long and abundant in fish.

 Wildlife

-Lush forests consists of beech, common hornbeam, Turkey oak, ferns and moss.
+Lush forests consist of beech, common hornbeam, Turkey oak, ferns and moss.
 Arable land is mostly cultivated by the maize.

 The river is rich in fish, including European chub, trout, gudgeon and common barbel.
 Crayfish also dwell in Zamna.

 The valley of Zamna is also abundant in snakes.
 It is a habitat for grass snake, Aesculapian snake, horned viper and European adder.

 As the area is close to the protected area of Vratna, deer and wild boars can be seen along the Zamna, too, so as the birds of prey.
 Free range cattle farming is developed.